I started a 90 days on keto challenge on January 2, 2019 and now, three months later, the results and lessons are in.

 I did lose a grand total of 18lbs and I still celebrate this victory tremendously.
 This was enough weight to move into a new clothing size.
 Enough weight to feel and see the effects and enough weight for other people to begin noticing that I was losing weight too.

-Outside validation should never matter but in in imperfect world it feels good when other people notice the results of your efforts.
+Outside validation should never matter but in an imperfect world it feels good when other people notice the results of your efforts.
+The numbers don’t lie!
+Here are my 90-day keto results.

 There were definitely some valuable lessons learned on my 90-day keto challenge.
 Before I get into them, I will break down what happened each month on this cycle of keto.